-An eligibility form must be filed with the Office of Records and Admissions prior to participation in intercollegiate sports.
+USAA and NIRA require an approved eligibility form submitted by the Office of Records and Admissions prior to participation in intercollegiate sports.
 Student athletes are not permitted to participate in athletic competition without appropriate documentation.

 Student-athletes must be a full time student in good academic standing.
 Part-time students and those on probation/ suspension are not eligible.
 Student-athletes must meet Diné College eligibility requirements first; all association eligibility requirements are secondary.
 There is a sport per student-athlete per academic year limit.